Skip to main content

 );

-We can then add our registry entries as static final fields (see the article on Blocks for what parameters to add in new Block()):
+We can then add our registry entries as static final fields using one of the following methods (see the article on Blocks for what parameters to add in new Block()):

-public static final DeferredHolder<Block, Block> EXAMPLE_BLOCK = BLOCKS.register(
+public static final DeferredHolder<Block, Block> EXAMPLE_BLOCK_1 = BLOCKS.register(

 );